irfanbroo/Netwarden/README.md

 # Network Traffic Monitoring and Threat Detection Tool

+My First ambitious python script, hope yall have some use with this.
 "Keeping Your Network Safe, One Packet at a Time"

 ---